Juliana D'Andrilli, Ph.D.

 Research Interests:

-Carbon cycling within and connected through cryosphere, aquatic, and terrestrial ecosystems
+Carbon cycling within and among cryosphere, aquatic, and terrestrial ecosystems

 Dissolved organic carbon (DOC) production, use, storage, and transformation